STRESSORS OF FLIGHT

 - Medication can cause certain undesired side effects.
 Knowing how your prescribed medication will interact with in-flight situations is essential and can make a significant difference when combating in-flight stressors.

-- Before you even step on the aircraft, emotional events such as a recent relationship break-up or a family member in the hospital, the stress in your life can and will directly increase your stress at work.
+- Stressful life events such as a recent relationship break-up or a family member in the hospital can and will directly increase your stress at work.
 Taking care of yourself is essential before caring for others in such a high-stress career.
+If your head is not in the right place, the right place for you is not in the air.

-- Fatigue results from back-to-back shifts and exposure to the after-mentioned flight-related stressors.
+- Fatigue results from back-to-back shifts and exposure to the aforementioned flight-related stressors.
 Know your limits and never demand more than you know you can handle.

 - Emotion is something everyone handles differently.
 We all have emotions, and all express them differently depending on the circumstances.
 Knowing how to respond emotionally can either escalate an already stressful situation or put one at ease from anger to grief.
 Keeping your emotions in check on a flight is not only important but expected.
 You are a professional and should carry yourself in that manner, putting your crew and your patient above your feelings.